williamjwang/Stochastic-Processes/README.md

 # Stochastic-Processes

-This repository contains Python simulations of various joint random variables and Markov chains we were asked to do in my Stochastic Processes class.
+This repository contains Python simulations of various joint random variables and Markov chains for my Stochastic Processes class.